IBM-Blockchain-Starter-Kit/api-bootstrap/docs/cert-manager.md

 ## Update config

 Once the certificate manager service is setup and the credentials are provided to this app, the application can be configured to use the Certificate Manager service by updating the `server/config/default.json` file.
 This config json contains the `supportedWallets` field which presents the currently supported options to use as the wallet.
-This options will have to be provided in the `activeWallet` field in the same config json.
+This option will have to be provided in the `activeWallet` field in the same config json.
 To use the Certifcate Manager service, you need to update the `activeWallet` field to `CertificateManagerWallet`.

 ** Note: once you are using the `CertificateManagerWallet` option, the following field `fsWalletPath` is ignored.
 This is required when setting the `activeWallet` field to `FileSystemWallet`